theolivenbaum/resin/README.md

 - a big data analysis tool
 - a search engine

-ResinDB's architecture can be compared to that of Lucene, LevelDB or SQL Server LocalDB in that it runs in-process.
-What sets ResinDB apart is its full-text search index, its scoring mechanisms and its latch-free writing.

-## Embedded disk-based database with concurrent read/write
+## Embedded, zero conf/warmup, with concurrent read/write

 ResinDB is a library, not a service.
-It runs inside of your application's memory space.
 Because of that ResinDB has been optimized to be able to immediately respond to queries without having to first rebuild data structures in-memory.

 ResinDB's read/write model allow for multi-threaded read and write access to the data files.
 Writing is append-only.
 Reading is snapshot-based.